What it means to work helping to reduce parental conflict

 -managing stresses and the strains co-parenting can have on their relationship.

-Some of the exercises involved role play, and practicing on strengthening communication in order to prevent disagreements escalating.
+Some of the exercises involved role-play and practising on strengthening communication in order to prevent disagreements escalating.

 What the participating parents said.